jarvisteach/appJar/docs/mkdocs/docs/pythonInternationalisation.md

 sub2: SubWindow 2 Title
 ```

-* `[RADIOBUTTON]`, `[TABBEDFRAME]`
+* `[RADIOBUTTON]`, `[TABBEDFRAME]`, `[PROPERTIES]`
-    For these, the ID must be in two parts: the name of the frame or radio button group, followed by the name of the tab or radio button.
+    For these, the ID must be in two parts: the name of the frame/button group/properties followed by the name of the tab/button/property.
 The two should be joined together with a dash, for example:

 ```
 [TABBEDFRAME]
-    mainFrame-Tab 1: Information
+    mainFrame-Tab1: Information
-    mainFrame-Tab 2: Extras
+    mainFrame-Tab2: Extras
-    mainFrame-Tab 3: Help
+    mainFrame-Tab3: Details

 [RADIOBUTTON]
     Food-rb1: baguettes
     Food-rb2: fromage
     Food-rb3: vin

+[PROPERTIES]
+    props-prop1: Extra Cheese
+    props-prop2: Sweetcorn
+    props-prop3: Pineapple
 ```

 * `[ENTRY]`